RevenueCat/purchases-roku/README.md

 RevenueCat's Roku support is in its early stages.
 All feedback and issue reports are welcomed.

+Check out our latest documentation on [how to configure products in Roku](https://docs.revenuecat.com/getting-started/entitlements/roku-products) and [how to use the Roku SDK](https://docs.revenuecat.com/getting-started/installation/roku).

 # How to setup your Roku developer account

 Follow the [First Steps](https://developer.roku.com/en-gb/docs/developer-program/getting-started/first-steps.md) guide to create a Roku developer account, login to your Roku device and enable developer mode on your Roku device.